vueuse/vueuse/packages/shared/syncRefs/index.md

 ## Watch options

-The options for `syncRef` are similar to `watch`'s `WatchOptions` but with different default values.
+The options for `syncRefs` are similar to `watch`'s `WatchOptions` but with different default values.

 ```ts
 export interface SyncRefOptions {